sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "The fuck?"
 You were offended by how this person seemed to assume that you just wrote yourself into the story to be part of Deltarune's world.
 You jabbed a clawed finger into Kris's armour.
 "The fuck is your problem?
 I didn't ask for Jevil to do what he did.
 I didn't ask to *lose my body* to be here!
 Have I dreamed of being in a video game world, sure!
 I've never wanted to *die* to make that happen!"

-The Player was unperturbed.
+"I don't know that."

+"You were *there*!
+You found my body in the first place!"

+"No, *that* was Kris."
+They tutted as they shook their head at you, and you huffed.
+"Seriously, it's like you don't even know."

+"Of *course* I don't!
+Know what?!"
+You were letting him get a rise out of you, despite yourself.
+"I never played through Deltarune, dude!
+I never played fuckin' *Undertale*!
+Never got around to it!"

+The death glare that the Player gave you in response to that was intense.
+You could vividly imagine the complaint going unspoken in their head. *How could you, having no prior connection to this universe and its people, blah blah blah **WHILE I, WHO HAS DONE SO MUCH FOR...*** Yawwwwwn.
+You were getting an idea of the kind of person that the Player was.

 Through Kris they spoke quietly, "Well, I think it's unfair, you know?
 And this has been some nice 'additional content' or whatever, but I think if I'm not allowed to be part of this world--"

 Suddenly, 'Kris' withdrew his sword from its scabbard, and you were too late to react - you found yourself shivering in fear, the point of the sword poised just beneath your chin.